Quick links:

 About the MaxiMOOP:

 This file contains the 3D iges file of the V3 MaxiMOOP.
 Hull molds (V2 or V3) are also located in Aberystwyth and Mystic, CT for those interested in building one.
-There are no royalties for using the design.
+There are no royalty charges for using the design.

 To be called a “MaxiMOOP” the basic hull shape (V2 or V3) cannot be significantly modified to increase length, beam or draft in a manner that will improve performance.
 There are no restrictions on the steering method, or rigs, but the boat must be propelled solely by the wind.